 But how do each of these compare?
 U.S. News & World Report found out which type of milk is healthiest, and it may have you reconsidering your milk go-to.
 Comparing milk variations by calories, total fat, saturated fat, protein, sugar, and calcium, the report gave a concise nutrient breakdown for each option.

 Types of Milk

 Cow's milk is packed with essential nutrients, but it also comes loaded with sugar and saturated fat.
-Many also suffer from intolerance to animal milk, so while consuming nonfat or 1% milk is recommended, not everyone has that option.
+Many people also suffer from intolerance to animal milk, so while consuming nonfat or 1% milk is recommended, not everyone has that option.

-Overall, unsweetened almond milk boasts the second fewest calories after cashew yet provides more calcium than cow's milk and more protein than rice or cashew.
+Overall, unsweetened almond milk boasts the second-fewest calories after cashew yet provides more calcium than cow's milk and more protein than rice or cashew.
 With no sugar and the lowest fat count behind unsweetened cashew and nonfat milk, unsweetened almond milk is the healthiest choice.